From Idea to App Store: A Step-by-Step iOS App Development Guide

 Create a sitemap that illustrates the hierarchy of screens and content.
 Once you’re satisfied with the wireframes and flow, move on to high-fidelity design.
 Create detailed, pixel-perfect mockups of each screen.
 Pay close attention to typography, spacing, and alignment.
 Use design tools like Adobe Photoshop, Sketch, Figma, or Adobe XD to create high-fidelity designs.

 Gather feedback from potential users or stakeholders on your designs and prototypes.
-Consider conducting usability testing to identify any issues with navigation or user interactions.
-Familiarise yourself with Apple’s Human Interface Guidelines (HIG) for iOS app design.
-Ensure that your app’s design follows these guidelines for consistency with the iOS platform.
+Conduct usability testing to identify issues with navigation, layout, or user interactions.
+Make sure to review and follow Apple’s Human Interface Guidelines (HIG), as they outline best practices for creating designs that feel consistent and intuitive on the iOS platform.

 Step 7 – Develop your application